alexjmanlove/classifier-feature-importance/README.md

 The idea of this notebook is to explore ways to evaluate the significance of predictors/features in a binary classification problem.

-To do this, we take inspiration from Shapley values and consider how the ROC curve / Area Under Curve changes with the addition/removal of a given predictor X_i.
+To do this, we take inspiration from Shapley values and consider how a given model evaluation metric changes with the addition/removal of a predictor X_i.
+In this way we can seek to quantify the contribution of X_i to the model metric.
+In this example we will consider AUC as the metric of interest, however Precision, Recall and other metrics are equally viable.

 ✔ Pros:
 * This method is model agnostic.